Jane Heffernan: Early life and career

 As a youth, Heffernan decided she enjoyed studying mathematics and decided to pursue a career as a math teacher.
-She earned her undergraduate degree in mathematics and computer science from Trent University before completing her master's degree at Queen's.
+She earned her undergraduate degree in mathematics and computer science from Trent University, graduating in 1996, before going on to do a B.Ed.degree at Queen's University, Kingston, Ontario followed by an M.Sc. and Ph.D. at the University of Western Ontario, in London, Ontario.
+She completed her PhD thesis - "Tradition time distributions and stochasticity in immunological model of HIV infection" - in 2006.

 Career

 Heffernan joined the York University faculty in 2007.
 She was also named director of the Centre for Disease Modelling.

 In 2014, Heffernan and fellow York University professor Derek Wilson co-authored a paper titled "The Undead: A Plague on Mankind or a Powerful New Tool for Epidemiological Research."
 In 2015, she was appointed a York Research Chair.
 As a result of her research in the Modelling Infection & Immunity Lab, she also won the CAIMS-PIMS Early Career Award.
 The next year, York University recognized her as a research leader.

 In 2018, Heffernan, Joel D. Katz, and Paul Ritvo co-analyzed a pain management app that claimed to identify and forecast changes in pain experiences of users.